openmrs/openmrs-esm-core/docs/advanced/distribution.md

 To build your own distribution a simple Node.js tool called `openmrs` was created.
 This allows:

-- creating an import map with all resources for the contained microfrontends (`openmrs assemble`)
+- creating an import map with all resources for the contained frontend modules (`openmrs assemble`)
-- build a new app shell to host microfrontends (`openmrs build`)
+- build a new app shell to host frontend modules (`openmrs build`)
-- start a debugging session of the shell and a microfrontend (`openmrs debug`)
+- start a debugging session of the shell and a frontend module (`openmrs debug`)
-- start a debugging session of a microfrontend in the shell (`openmrs develop`)
+- start a debugging session of a frontend module in the shell (`openmrs develop`)
 - starts the default app shell locally (`openmrs start`)

 For creating a distribution we recommend doing two things: